-Lately, I’ve been thinking about how computer vision can be used to keep track of equipment and supply chains in challenging environments where other more traditional technologies struggle to deliver good results.
-This approach could be a real game-changer for many companies with high a number of tracked items.
+Lately, I’ve been thinking about how computer vision can be used to keep track of equipment and supply chains in new effective ways.
+This approach could be a real game-changer for many companies with a high number of tracked items.

 Thanks to recent advances in computer vision, you can now detect and track objects in real-time using a standard laptop.
 This is possible due to an open and collaborative data science community and accelerating progress in hardware.
-I’ve built a simple prototype this week using a Raspberry Pi, which can detect objects three times per second – impressive for its low power!
+I’ve built a simple prototype this week using a Raspberry Pi, which is a tiny computer suitable for experimenting.
+This prototype can detect objects three times per second – impressive for the computer’s low power!

 The above setup takes advantage of MobileNets, a type of model that has been designed to run on restricted resources while maximising accuracy.
 Out of the box, this model can recognize 80 common objects such as people, cars, planes, and bicycles.